Is SWTOR worth returning to in 2026?

 So is Star Wars: The Old Republic worth returning to?
 This question is going to be based mainly on the reason you left in the first place, and how long ago you played.

-- If you left after Legacy of the Sith because you ran out of the things to do, definitely check out Ruhnuk, Old Wounds and Chains in the Dark
+• If you left after Legacy of the Sith because you ran out of the things to do, definitely check out the newer stories and planets like Ruhnuk and Kessan’s Landing

 I hope this video has given you the information you’ve been looking for to help you decide if you want to return to the game or not.
 If you decided it’s not for you, good luck, and I hope you find another good game you’d like to play.